isotopp/isotopp.github.io/content/posts/2020-09-24-mysql-deleting-data.md

 If we were to add data to this table in a loop, we would increment our id-counter, and with InnoDB being what it is, all new rows will be added at the end of the table: We remember from [ALTER TABLE for UUID]({{< ref "/content/posts/2020-09-22-alter-table-for-uuid.md" >}}) that the physical order of any InnoDB table is by primary key - our id-counter.

-Now, if we were to expire old data, we would start to delete rows with the lowest id-values, so we would delete rows from the beginning of the table, or the left hand side of the B+-Tree.
-To keep the tree balanced, MySQL would have to execute balancing operations, which will be expensive, because rows are being shuffeled around in the tree.
+Now, if we were to expire old data, we would start to delete rows with the lowest id-values, so we would delete rows from the beginning of the table, or the left-hand side of the B+-Tree.
+To keep the tree balanced, MySQL would have to execute balancing operations, which will be expensive, because rows are being shuffled around in the tree.

 ![](/uploads/loeschen_einfuegen.png)

-*New data is added to the right hand side of the B+-Tree, while old data is being deleted at the left hand side.
+*New data is added to the right-hand side of the B+-Tree, while old data is being deleted at the left-hand side.
 To keep the tree balanced, data is reshuffled, which is an expensive operation.*

 Instead, we are defining partitions.
 In our case, we are using the simplest definition possible: A `PARTITION BY RANGE` on the primary key column.
 We are making bins of 10.000 rows each, because that is convenient for our demonstration here.